 - Be sure to discuss with your surgeon if you are being treated or need treatment for any medical concerns.
 Scheduling your surgery needs to be coordinated with the treatment of any medical conditions to protect your health and safety. - If you smoke, you should stop smoking at least 6 weeks prior to your surgery or as soon as you discover you need surgery.
-Smoking changes blood flow patterns, delays healing and slows recovery.
-Talk to your provider to obtain a nicotine patch. - If you drink alcohol, don't drink any alcohol for at least 24 hours before surgery. - If you use any types of controlled substances, tell your surgeon.
+Smoking changes blood flow patterns, delays healing and slows recovery. - If you drink alcohol, don't drink any alcohol for at least 24 hours before surgery. - If you use any types of controlled substances, tell your surgeon.
 Narcotics and other drugs can have an impact on your surgery and recovery. - Nutrition and weight loss: Eat well.
-If you are overweight, your surgeon may recommend a weight loss program. - If diabetic: Good control of blood sugars; regular exercise; AIC less than 7.5. - If you see a specialist, lung doctor or cardiologist, make an appointment as soon as possible. - Your specialist must give clearance prior to surgery. - Complete pre-op blood work and testing.
-Your surgeon will provide the orders. - MRSA nasal screening test will need to be on all spine patients. - This should be completed 7 days before surgery (contact Spine Coordinator for locations). - Obtain neck or back brace.
+If you are overweight, your surgeon may recommend a weight loss program. - Good diabetic control before surgery helps to reduce your risk of infection and other problems after surgery. - If you see a specialist, lung doctor or cardiologist, make an appointment as soon as possible. - Your heart doctor must give clearance prior to surgery. - Complete pre-op blood work and testing.
+Your surgeon will provide the orders. - Obtain neck or back brace.
 Bring to the hospital the day of surgery.